About Arabica Coffee

 - The variety is different.
 It is distinguishable from other varieties based on the above set of characteristics.

 - The variety is stable.
 The variety can be reproduced in such a manner that its characteristics are unchanged in the next generation.

 Most commonly known varieties meet the above criteria.
 However, some do not.
 For example, Catimor and Sarchimor are not distinct varieties according to this definition.
-Three coffees included in this catalog—T5175, T5296, and Pacamara—do not meet the above definition because they are neither uniform nor stable from one generation to the next.
+Some coffees included in this catalog—T5175, T5296, Anacafe 14, and Pacamara—do not meet the above definition because they are neither uniform nor stable from one generation to the next.
 They are included here because they are commonly known to farmers and grown widely in the region, but it's important to know they lack uniformity and stability and therefore do not meet the definition of variety laid out here.